Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Indianapolis' games this year have gone over the total in eight out of 15 opportunities (53.3%).

-- When Indianapolis puts up more than 25.8 points, it is 7-2 against the spread and 7-2 overall.
+- Indianapolis is 7-2 against the spread and 7-2 overall in games when it scores more than 25.8 points.

-- Indianapolis is 8-2 against the spread and 6-4 overall when the team piles up more than 335.3 yards.
+- In games that Indianapolis piles up more than 335.3 yards, the team is 8-2 against the spread and 6-4 overall.

-- The Colts have turned the ball over four more times (17 total) than the Raiders have forced a turnover (13) this season.
+- This year, the Colts have turned the ball over 17 times, four more than the Raiders' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Raiders.